Welcome to ReproducibiliTea

 Kings College London

 We are an interdisciplinary journal club at King’s College London based at the Denmark Hill campus.
 If you are looking for an opportunity to broaden your knowledge of open science, share experiences, and get to know others at King’s interested in open science, please come along!
-No prerequisites are required.
-We welcome people at all career stages, from undergraduate students to permanent staff members.
+There are no prerequisites, we welcome anyone who is interested in joining.

 Kingston